Left forthe Vultures

 Surviving a fight isn't the end of the problem.
 Grievous wounds, madness, and physical trauma accumulate across sessions.
 The system tracks what your character has been through... and makes sure they carry it.

 One day, the sun didn't rise.
-No warning.
-No explanation.
+There was no warning, no explanation.
 It simply didn't come back, and neither did the light.
-The world of Umbraeth: eight continents, seven bishops, and an eternal night that has lasted long enough that most people have stopped asking why.
+The world of Umbraeth: There are eight continents, seven bishops, and the night is eternal.

-Across the land moves The Despair: a mist of ash and darkness with no fixed home and no pattern anyone has been able to map.
+Across the land moves The Despair: a mist of ash and darkness with no fixed home and no pattern of movement.
 Those caught in it age without warning.
 Those born inside it come into the world without color, pale and hollow-eyed.
 They are called the Ashenborn, and the world has made it clear, in every way it can, that they were not expected.

 The seven bishops rule their continents in a peace that holds only because open war would cost them more than the scheming does.
 They smile across the table.
 They plot beneath it.
 History in Umbraeth has a pattern: something resembling hope surfaces, and then something larger swallows it whole.

-Magick exists.
-It has always existed.
-But the bishops have declared it forbidden across every continent, burning the ancient tomes wherever they find them.
-The rumors blame magick for the darkness: a sorcerer, a dead god, a ritual that went further than anyone intended.
+Magick exists as it always has.
+But the bishops have declared it forbidden across every continent, burning ancient tomes wherever they find them.
+The rumors blame magick for the darkness: a sorcerer invoking a dead god, his ritual gone wrong.
 Whether that's true or not, the mobs don't wait to find out.
 Anyone caught using magick in public won't survive the crowd.

 Holy Land of Geheil